philc/book-notes/architecture/suburban nation - andres duany.md

     lots.
 * Open space is often residual: it's made up of extra space between clusters of properties, rather than pooled together intelligently.
-* "Sports fields are often designed ease of maintenance rather than for accessibility.
+* "Sports fields are often designed for ease of maintenance rather than for accessibility.
 As a result, they tend to be consolidated into excessively large parcels well beyond pedestrian range."
 * The authors argue that curved streets and cul-de-sacs create a disorienting environment.
   * (That sounds reasonable.
 But I would guess the intent is a more organic and interesting landscape, where walking uncovers more behind the bend.)